We have an incredibly beautiful range of furoshiki from Kyoto in our online store!

 The etymology of the word furoshiki helps us understand how the custom began: furo means bath, and shiki means rug or mat, thus a furoshiki was originally a type of bath mat.

-Early Japanese baths were similar to steam baths, and at bathtime one wore a lightwight, white cotton kimono.
+Early Japanese baths were similar to steam baths, and at bath time one wore a lightweight, white cotton kimono.
 The bather spread out a furoshiki and stood on it while he undressed. he changed into the white kimono and wrapped the furoshiki around the clothes he had taken off.
 After his bath, the bather dressed standing on the furoshiki and wrapped his damp, white kimono in it to carry home from the bath.
 This early bath mat developed into the modern furoshiki, a multi-purpose carryall.'

 Katsushika Hokusai, Ueno, (1801-10)